 You can certainly be pulled over a majority of the time.
 So even if your music is playing quietly, be sure you avoid distracting yourself and be mindful of things in your car that may obscure your vision.
 All these things can get you pulled over almost anywhere.

-Overall, it is hard to keep track of exactly what rules, laws, regulations, and ordinances exist in whatever area you are currently in.
+Overall, it is hard to track precisely what rules, laws, regulations, and ordinances exist in whatever area you are currently in.
 So, always try your best to be aware of yourself.

-If you think the person 6 cars behind you can hear your music, you may want to bring it down a little.
-If you aren’t sure if you’ll be able to hear an emergency vehicle approaching, you definitely want to bring down the volume.
+Also, if you aren’t sure you’ll be able to hear an emergency vehicle approaching, you want to bring down the volume.